PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "Help?
 How would that help?"

 "She's gone and got herself into trouble.
-I've gotten word from a friend that she's being held in a tower by an Evil Wizard."
+I've gotten word from a friend that she's being held in a tower and requires a hero to rescue her."

-"Yes, yes, yes.
-And they are always *evil* wizards aren't they?"
+"So what's keeping this broad from walking outta this tower herself?"

+"Broad?
+Sir, you speak of the love of my life--"

+"You're life hasn't been that long yet."

+"--and she's been placed at the top of the tower and sleeps a deathless sleep under an evil spell."

+"En-henh.
+That's a Sleeping Beauty," Boltac said.
+He was about to explain  that the Sleeping Beauty was the name of con game, popular among some of Robrecht's less-than-upstanding citizens, whereby a young man was seduced, lured into a trap and relieved of any valuable items he might have.
+Like, for instance, a borrowed sword.
+But the Farm Boy had bolted from the barn and there was no catching him now.

-"I knew you would understand.
+"Yes, she is a *real* beauty, sir.
+Asleep or awake.
+I knew you would understand.
 So, if I had a sword, I could go and rescue her.
-And there would probably be treasure after I defeated the Wizard.
-And I would give it all to you,"
+And there would certainly be treasure after I defeated the the monsters that have been set to protect her from all the but the bravest and most faithful hero.
+Understand, I have no care for this treasure.
+Only my lady love.
+So all the valuables would be yours.
+All that for loaning me a sword."

-Boltac winced a little under the onslaught of the boy's sincerity.
+Boltac winced under the onslaught of the boy's sincerity.
 "But just a sword?
-I mean, armor would help too?"
+I mean, would armor would help too?"

 "Yes, it would, but…"